 First, Freelance your services on Upwork and Freelancer so you can set your prices and get several easy jobs under your belt.
 Or, to put it another way, easy jobs that pay better than the entry-level transcription companies I described in Step #2.

-But, if you really want to make BIG money doing transcription, you need in-depth training, which we’ll go over now.
+But If you really want to make BIG money doing transcription, you need in-depth training, which we’ll go over now.

 Not a degree.